ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

 * Initially, the following datasets were merged with a left-join:
   * `UNUAR_motif_sites_mRNA_hg38p14.tsv` contains the GenBank accession number (_Chrom_) and genomic coordinate of the modified base (_GenomicModBase_) for all UNUAR sites in the human genome.
   * `SupplementaryTable1.xlsx` contains the best-fit parameters for the calibration curves of 256 UNUAR motifs (_Zhang et al., 533_).
-* To accommodate the split BAM structure, this merged dataset was then filtered to only contain sites in the 3UTR region, and then split into two datasets by strand type (+/-).
+* To accommodate the split BAM structure, this merged dataset was filtered to only contain sites in the 3UTR region, and then split into two datasets by strand type (+/-).
   * <ins>**Permanent directories**</ins>: These paths are included in the code by default, so nothing additional needs to be done.
     * **fwd_unuar:** Contains UNUAR sites on + strand